UnexomWid/ExtOrg/README.md

 # About

-ExtOrg is an application written in C# that organizes files based on their extensions
+ExtOrg is an application written in C# that organizes files based on their extensions.

 ![EX](EX.PNG)